 - Co-producer of community access TV show Parents, Families, and

 Friends.
-Host for more than thirty episodes; have also
+Host for more than 30 episodes; previously had roles as

 - Associate producer/host for ten episodes of community access TV show

 Tech Heroes.
 Also floor director, tape operator, timer,

 lighting op, camera op, teleprompter op, and floor director in